Newcastle railway station, New South Wales

-Newcastle railway station is a heritage-listed closed railway station on the Newcastle railway line at Newcastle, New South Wales, Australia.
+Newcastle railway station is a heritage-listed former railway station located on the Newcastle line, serving the Hunter Valley city of Newcastle.
 It was the main railway station and terminus station prior to the curtailment of the Newcastle railway line.

 The current railway station structure was built in 1878 under the direction of John Whitton and was listed on the New South Wales State Heritage Register on 2 April 1999, with additional workshops and rail yards surrounding the station also added to the Register on the same day.

 In September 2018, the Newcastle station precinct was reopened as a multipurpose community space branded as The Station.

 History

 Newcastle station was originally located at the site of the Honeysuckle Point Terminus.
 Early on in the making of the Honeysuckle Point Terminus, Newcastle residents called for an extension to the centre of town and in 1857, the parliamentary select committee recommended that a single line for goods and passenger traffic be laid from Honeysuckle Point to the wharf at Watt Street.
 In November 1857 a contract for £6,347, was awarded to William Wright for the 67 chain extension.
 The station was located on a spur line which serviced Circular Wharf and was opened on Saturday 20 March 1858.
 The current station opened on 9 March 1858, replacing the temporary terminus on what later became Civic station.
 A large goods yard fanned east from the station, constructed in 1858.

 With the connection of the original isolated Hunter Valley line to Sydney came the need for a new terminus.
 Under the supervision of John Whitton, Engineer in Chief of the NSW Government Railways, the new station was erected.
 The original building was constructed in 1878 and first used in December of that year.
 It consisted of a central two-storey building with single storey pavilions at either end.
 The ground floor housed a ticket office, waiting room, ladies room, parcels office and a stationmaster's office with administrative offices on the first floor.
 The pavilions on each end of the main building housed the men's lavatories and porter's accommodation.
 This new station was designed with a layout typical of NSW railway stations at that time (although was unique in being two-storey) and forms the basis of the station as it exists today.